sanjeevsubedi/sanzeev.com.np/content/blog/2022-12-27/improve-performance-web-app.md

 // CPU-intensive tasks
 function processLongRunningTask(input) {
 	// result of the heavy computational task such as image processing, running complex algorithms
-	// output can be anything based upon the taks of the task const output = "";
+	// output can be anything based upon the task of the task const output = "";

 	// send the computed output to the main thread